outergroup/vexpr/README.md

 )
 ```

 This is an equivalent expression with fewer commands.
+It indexes into `x1` and `x2` once, not twice, computes distance once, and uses a single vectorized multiply.
 This vectorized expression would have been error-prone to write manually.

 Now we perform partial evaluation on the expression.